tchang1997/tchang1997.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Trenton!
-I am a 4th year EECS PhD Candidate at the University of Michigan AI lab, advised by [Jenna Wiens](https://wiens-group.engin.umich.edu/).
-During Summer 2024, I was on internship at Microsoft Research Redmond with the [Augmented Reasoning & Learning Group](https://www.microsoft.com/en-us/research/group/augmented-learning-and-reasoning/) mentored by Adith Swaminathan and Tobias Schnabel.
+I am a final-year EECS PhD Candidate at the University of Michigan AI lab, advised by [Jenna Wiens](https://wiens-group.engin.umich.edu/).
+During Summer 2024, I interned at Microsoft Research Redmond with the [Augmented Reasoning & Learning Group](https://www.microsoft.com/en-us/research/group/augmented-learning-and-reasoning/) mentored by Adith Swaminathan and Tobias Schnabel. **I'm on the industry job market this year, looking for Research Scientist roles.**

+I work on **ML alignment with domain-specific values throughout the entire ML lifecycle**, from training to post-deployment.
+To date, I've worked on:
+* Aligning ML models with fairness criteria when learning from biased labels ([MLHC '22](https://arxiv.org/abs/2208.01127), [ICML '24](https://arxiv.org/abs/2406.18865))
+* Measuring the steerability of LLMs, with applications to personalization (NeurIPS SafeGenAI '24, [pre-print](https://arxiv.org/abs/2505.23816))
+* Ensuring ML models are resistant to abuse post-deployment, with applications to health insurance risk adjustment ([NeurIPS '24](https://arxiv.org/html/2412.02000v1))

-I work on **aligning machine learning model behaviors towards high-level principles such as fairness, controllability, and robustness to gaming.** I often take inspiration from health/bioinformatics and policy use cases.
-My work has intersected with areas including ML fairness, strategic classification, causal inference, and LLM evaluation.
+My work often takes inspiration from healthcare and policy.
+To that end, I've worked with interdisciplinary teams featuring clinicians, economists, bioethicists, data scientists, and more.
+Technically, my work has touched areas including ML fairness, strategic classification, causal inference, and LLM evaluation.

-I earned my M.S. in Computer Science from Stanford in 2021, and my B.A. in American Studies from Stanford in 2020.
-I've previously worked on video machine learning robustness with [HazyResearch](https://hazyresearch.stanford.edu/) and open-domain conversational AI for the Alexa Grand Prize Socialbot Challenge with the [Stanford NLP Group](https://stanfordnlp.github.io/chirpycardinal/).
-I was also a contributor to the Google [BIG-bench](https://github.com/google/BIG-bench) language model benchmark.
+I was previously an CS MS student @ Stanford (2021) and earned a BA in American Studies along the way (2020).
+Earlier I worked in video machine learning robustness with [HazyResearch](https://hazyresearch.stanford.edu/) and open-domain conversational AI for the Alexa Grand Prize Socialbot Challenge with the [Stanford NLP Group](https://stanfordnlp.github.io/chirpycardinal/).
+I was also a contributor to Google [BIG-bench](https://github.com/google/BIG-bench).

 **Contact.** If you're another researcher in the machine learning, causal inference, or healthcare space--please reach out if you want to chat about research!